music theory

 A chord progression is popularly considered a series of chords played in some temporal order.
 Chords often relate to each other in some phenomenological, tonally-coherent way—though this may not always be the case, especially when discussing more complex tonal music after 1840.
 Chord progressions are central to most modern European-influenced music.
-Generally speaking, a chord progression will invariably share some notes (assuming equal temperament), which provides linear (voice leading) continuity to the passage.
-In the common practice period, chord progressions are usually associated with a scale and the notes of each chord are usually taken from that scale (or its modally-mixed universe).

 Common chord progressions

 The most common chord progressions, especially in popular music, are based on the first, fourth, and fifth scale degrees (tonic, subdominant and dominant); see three chord song, eight bar blues, and twelve bar blues.
-The chord based on the second scale degree is used in the most common chord progression in Jazz, II-V-I. The circle of fifths progression is generally regarded as the most common progression of the common practice period, involving a series of descending perfect fifths that often occur as ascending perfect fourths.
-The circle of fifths makes up many of the most commonly used progressions, such as II6, V, I in major.
+The chord based on the second scale degree is used in the most common chord progression in Jazz, II-V-I.

 Table of common progressions during the common practice period